APNewsBreak: Shooting suspect had history of mental illness

 The suspect’s father, Richard Katz of Baltimore, and his mother, Elizabeth Katz of Columbia, Maryland, did not respond to phone messages Sunday or Monday.
 Efforts by the AP to reach them at their homes were also unsuccessful.

-Divorce filings say David Katz played video games obsessively as a young adolescent, often refusing to go to school or to bathe.
-Elizabeth Katz, a toxicologist who worked at the Department of Agriculture, said she would confiscate some of her son’s gaming equipment after finding him playing games in the wee hours.
+The Howard County, Maryland, divorce filings say that David Katz played video games obsessively as a young adolescent, often refusing to go to school or to bathe.
+Elizabeth Katz, a toxicologist at the Department of Agriculture, said she confiscated some of her son’s gaming equipment after finding him playing in the wee hours.

 “His hair would very often go unwashed for days.
-When I took his gaming equipment controllers away so he couldn’t play at 3 or 4 in the morning, I’d get up and find that he was just walking around the house in circles,” the mother said, according to a transcript included in the court files.
+When I took his gaming equipment controllers away so he couldn’t play at 3 or 4 in the morning, I’d get up and find that he was just walking around the house in circles,” the mother said, according to a transcript in the court files.

-At one point, she put his put his gaming controllers in her bedroom behind a locked door and he punched a hole in the door, she said.
+At one point, she put his gaming controllers in her bedroom behind a locked door and he punched a hole in the door, she said.

 Elizabeth Katz said her youngest son had increasing difficulty concentrating following his parents’ split.
 A judge awarded custody of the boy to his mother, with visitation rights to the father.